How to Train a Border Collie

 Socialization

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Border Collies have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to hip dysplasia and epilepsy.
+Border Collies sit in the medium-size category, shed at a heavy level, and carry documented risk for hip dysplasia and epilepsy — those three factors drive most of the daily-care decisions.

 Obedience Commands